16 Best Beaches in San Diego for Families with Kids of All Ages

 My daughter walks onto the beach carrying an ice cream from Belmont Park.

-If you’re wondering where to go to the beach in Mission Beach, there are two options — Mission Beach and South Mission Beach.
-South Mission Beach is the most family-friendly as it is in front of single-family and condominium homes that are mostly vacation rentals.
+South Mission Beach is the most family-friendly area, as it is located in front of single-family and condominium homes that are mostly vacation rentals.
 It’s also where the beach volleyball courts, bathrooms, and permanent lifeguard station are all located.

-You can rent bikes or pack roller skates to cruise down the Ocean Front Walk, the beach boardwalk.
+You can rent bikes or pack roller skates to cruise down the Ocean Front Walk, the lively beach boardwalk.
 You can also learn how to surf at Mission Beach.

 10. Mission Bay